aws-samples/amazon-connect-wisdom-s3-sync/README.md

   - [Uploading Knowledge Content to Amazon S3](#uploading-knowledge-content-to-amazon-s3)

 ## Description
-Amazon Connect Wisdom provides [APIs](https://docs.aws.amazon.com/wisdom/latest/APIReference/Welcome.html) that enable customers to programmatically configure their knowledge base and perform knowledge management operations at scale.
-Amazon Connect Wisdom - S3 Sync allows contact center administrators to quickly deploy the necessary resources for a Wisdom Knowledge Base using Amazon S3 as its data store.
-Contact center operations managers can easily create, update, and delete knowledgebase artifacts with a basic understanding of Amazon S3 object actions.
-Using this solution, knowledgebase files (TXT/HTML/PDF/DOCX) stored on Amazon S3 are versioned with unique identifiers to ensure content revisions can be rolled back easily using the Amazon S3 Console.
+[Amazon Connect Wisdom](https://aws.amazon.com/connect/wisdom/), a feature of Amazon Connect, delivers agents the information they need, reducing the time spent searching for answers.
+Amazon Connect Wisdom provides customers with a number of [APIs](https://docs.aws.amazon.com/wisdom/latest/APIReference/Welcome.html) to programmatically configure their knowledge base and perform knowledge management operations at scale.

+**Amazon Connect Wisdom - S3 Sync** enables customers to quickly deploy all of necessary resources to create a Wisdom Knowledge Base using Amazon S3 as its data source.
+Contact center administrators can easily create, update, and remove knowledge content using familiar Amazon S3 object actions.
+Using this solution, unstructured knowledge content (TXT/HTML/PDF/DOCX) stored on Amazon S3 are versioned with unique identifiers to ensure content revisions can be rolled back easily using the Amazon S3 Console.
-TODO: Fill this README out!

 ## Tenets
-(Unless you know better ones)
-These tenets help guide the development of the the Amazon Connect Wisdom S3 Sync:
+The following tenets guide the development of **Amazon Connect Wisdom S3 Sync**:
-- **Accelerate Customer Adoption:** Reduce barriers to entry for customers onboarding to Amazon Connect Wisdom by providing a single AWS CloudFormation template.
+- **Accelerate Customer Adoption:** Reduce friction for customers adopting Amazon Connect Wisdom; automating API calls and complex functions, all deployed with a single AWS CloudFormation template.
 - **Composable and Reusable:** Ensure the deployment artifacts are composed of unit-tested "building blocks" that can be easily understood and reused by customers.
-- **Best Practices:** Leverage software and security best practices throughout the solution, limit external dependencies, handle edge cases, and ensure least privilege access.
+- **Best Practices:** Leverage software and security best practices throughout the solution, limit external dependencies, handle failure, and ensure least privilege permissions.

 ## Features
 This project features a single CloudFormation template that will deploy Amazon Connect Wisdom configured with a custom knowledge base source (S3).
 It provisions Amazon Connect Wisdom Resources, an Amazon S3 bucket (versioned), an Amazon SQS queue, AWS Lambda functions automatically.
 This project will utilize resource tagging for all resources that were created by this deployment to ensure that all resources created by this deployment will be deleted cleanly.